 Michael Scroggins is the current postdoc on the Knowledge Infrastructures project.
 He recently completed a PhD in Anthropology and Education at Teachers College, Columbia University.

-Cheryl A. Thompson is a current postdoctoral researcher working with Dr. Peter Darch at the School of Information Sciences, University of Illinois and with UCLA’s Center for Knowledge Infrastructures.
+Cheryl A. Thompson was a postdoctoral researcher working with Dr. Peter Darch at the School of Information Sciences, University of Illinois and with UCLA’s Center for Knowledge Infrastructures.
 She holds a PhD in Library and Information Science from University of Illinois and MS from University of North Carolina.
 Dr. Thompson is now a Research Data Archivist at the Odum Institute for Research in Social Science, University of North Carolina.

 Data Scientist and Project Manager

 Morgan Wofford is the current UCLA Center for Knowledge Infrastructures’ project manager and data scientist.
 She earned her MLIS degree from UCLA and Bachelor’s Degree in “Conservation Biology” from University of California, Davis.
 She is especially interested in data curation, information architecture, and biodiversity informatics.